 In addition, please read and download the Fed is Best Weighing Protocol to prevent newborn dehydration and failure to thrive.

-Lastly, for more detailed information, please watch our educational videos on Preventing Feeding Complications.
+Lastly, please watch our educational videos on Preventing Feeding Complications for more detailed information.

 Our full list of parent resources can be found on our Resource Page.